cjstoll/SCHomepage/README.md

    c) The product field should be hyperlinked to /[data_set_name]/products/[product_id]

  **Note: The '_id' elements were not part of the provided dataset.

+#Update - 11/28/2016

+Incorporate visual change for the selection options from using dropdowns (<select/>) to using a <div/> with the class 'nl-overlay'.